 Use Labor Day to clear out old summer stock

+Notice as well how they offer 90% off 'New Summer Styles'.
+They've used this day to promote Summer clothing a few weeks before Autumn starts.
 The word 'New' here is clever, as it's unlikely that this is new stock and is more likely stock they want rid off, but the wording makes it sound fresh.